CodeYourFuture/SQL-Coursework-Week2/2-exercises/task.md

 where customers.name='Hope Crosby';

 10. Retrieve all the products in the order `ORD006`.
-The result should only contain the columns `product_name`, `unit_price` and `quantity`. select distinct products.product_name, product_availability.unit_price , order_items.quantity from order_items inner join products on order_items.product_id=products.id  inner join product_availability on products.id=product_availability.prod_id inner join orders on orders.id = order_items.order_id where orders.order_reference ='ORD006' ;
+The result should only contain the columns `product_name`, `unit_price` and `quantity`. select products.product_name, product_availability.unit_price, order_items.quantity from order_items
+inner join products on products.id = order_items.product_id inner join product_availability on product_availability.prod_id = order_items.product_id and product_availability.supp_id = order_items.supplier_id inner join orders on orders.id = order_items.order_id where orders.order_reference='ORD006';

 11. Retrieve all the products with their supplier for all orders of all customers.
 The result should only contain the columns `name` (from customer), `order_reference`, `order_date`, `product_name`, `supplier_name` and `quantity`.

-select customers.name, orders.order_reference,orders.order_date, products.product_name, suppliers.supplier_name,order_items.quantity
-from customers left outer join orders on customers.id = orders.customer_id left outer join order_items on orders.id = order_items.order_id
-left outer join suppliers on order_items.supplier_id = suppliers.id left outer join products on order_items.product_id = products.id;
+select customers.name, orders.order_reference, orders.order_date, products.product_name, suppliers.supplier_name, order_items.quantity from order_items inner join orders on orders.id = order_items.order_id inner join customers on customers.id = orders.customer_id inner join products on products.id = order_items.product_id inner join suppliers on suppliers.id = order_items.supplier_id;

 12. Retrieve the names of all customers who bought a product from a supplier based in China. select distinct customers.name from customers inner join orders on customers.id=orders.customer_id inner join order_items on orders.id = order_items.order_id